lborg019/alain.xyz/packages/portfolio/blog/raw-vulkan/index.md

 - [Python](https://github.com/bglgwyng/pyVulkan) - Through [**pyVulkan**](https://github.com/bglgwyng/pyVulkan), a Python FFI to the C implementation of Vulkan.

+With Vulkan you'll be able to do:

+1. Realtime Rendering -

+2. Machine Learning - Vulkan features a compute pipeline to make it easy to perform GPGPU intensive tasks like machine learning.

-I've prepared a [Github Repo](http://github.com/alaingalvan/raw-vulkan) with all the code we'll be going over; We're going to walk through writing the simplest Vulkan app possible, a program that creates a triangle, processes it with a shader, and displays it on a window.
+I've prepared a [Github Repo](http://github.com/alaingalvan/raw-vulkan) with all the code we'll be going over; We're going to walk through writing the simplest Vulkan app possible, a program that *creates* a triangle, *processes* it with a shader, and *displays* it on a window.

-By the end of this post you should know every Vulkan construct needed to render a triangle, and will be able to use that knowledge to build rendering libraries, visualization demos, games and apps.
+By the end of this post you should know every Vulkan construct needed to render a triangle, and will be able to use that knowledge to build libraries, demos, games, and apps.

 ---